zertyz/reactive-messaging/PLANNING.md

 # Done

+**(n8)** 2024-01-04: Introduce binary messages:
+1) Added Fixed and Variable sized binary support, with `mmap` and `rkyv` default implementations;
+2) Support for additional custom `serde`s
+3) Opting between binary or textual should be done easily via `ConstConfig` -- provided the protocol / model types implement the appropriate trait.
+- A field should be introduced with the enum for `MessageForm`: Textual(READ_BUFFER_SIZE, WRITE_BUFFER_SIZE), VarBinary, FixedBinary(size)
+- The previous READ & WRITE buffer sizes in `ConstConfig` can be dropped
+- The `VarBinary` format will have a `u32` -- with the payload size -- preceding the payload
+- For Docs: Fixed binary works better for enums with primitive types (or sub-types containing primitive types only) and do not require RKYV;
+  On the other hand, RKYV allows Strings, vectors, hash maps, hashsets, etc.
+- `FixedBinary` allows zero-copy for both serialization & deserialization, if the machines involved share the same Endian -- and RKYV is not needed in this case
+4) Adjust the traits
+- the binary form may require an allocator (when deserializing, to viabilize zero-copy)
+- the serializer may return a reference to internal data (or a pointer? whatever reactive-mutiny does) -- allowing zero-copy serialization patterns
+5) Build benchmarks comparing RON vs var size RKYV vs fixed size bin

 **(n11)** 2024-02-07: Simplify our API: REMOVE `ResponsiveMessages`, as it is completely not needed!!
 The reason is:
   * `is_disconnect_message()` can be done on the processor logic with `stream.take_until(|outgoing_message| outgoing_message == DISCONNECT_MESSAGE)`